-Disasters can either damage infrastructure that normally ensures water supply, disrupting water from reaching people who need it, or pollute existing water sources, rendering them unsafe for consumption.
-In both cases, disasters can create or worsen water scarcity, increasing people’s vulnerability while exposing them to emerging risks related to water insecurity.
+Various risk tipping points and disasters put our water supply at risk, either through causing inaccessibility, disappearing water sources, damaging infrastructure that normally ensures water supply, disrupting water from reaching people who need it, or pollute existing water sources, rendering them unsafe for consumption.
+In all cases, the impacts of tipping points and disasters can create or worsen water scarcity, increasing people’s vulnerability while exposing them to emerging risks related to water insecurity.

 Lagos faces increasingly severe annual flooding, exacerbated by sea level rise and subsidence.
 In 2021, floods again submerged vehicles and houses, displacing thousands from their homes.